Risks and Rewards of Over-the-top Business VoIP and UC Services

-Over-the-top business hosted VoIP and UC services have become commonplace.
-In this post, I’ll discuss the risks and rewards of OTT compared to full-service (fully managed) Hosted VoIP services.
+Over-the-Top business hosted VoIP (Hosted PBX) and Unified Communications services have become commonplace.
+In this post, I’ll discuss the risks and rewards of Over-the-Top (OTT) compared to full-service (fully managed) Hosted PBX services.
 Each has its place in meeting the communications and collaboration needs of today’s workforce.

 Over the Top: What it is

 With over the top (OTT) business hosted VoIP service, you purchase a voice line with a package of features.
 You may also buy a long-distance plan and buy or lease telephones, depending on your needs.
 The VoIP phone system uses the access circuit from the provider you choose, and you supply the necessary networking equipment, such as a voice-aware router.

 Some businesses prefer a more complete, fully managed Hosted Voice Solution in which the VoIP service provider supplies everything: VoIP service, access circuit, voice-capable router, and phones.
 Choosing between a fully managed Hosted Voice service and an Over-the-Top (OTT) Hosted Voice option comes down to two factors: (1) Reliability and (2) Management.
 Let’s consider each.

 Reliability.
 Reliability and call quality are must-haves.
 You need your phone to simply work, so you can carry on a conversation unimpeded.
 You can get a quality experience with both options, but with OTT, it’s not always guaranteed, and the burden for managing quality and the components that support it falls to the customer rather than the provider.
 We discuss reliability and call quality in greater detail below.